amir734jj/ef-core-repository/README.md

 Notes:

 - "Id" has a type constraint of `: struct`, which means it accepts all primitive types including `GUID` and `String`.
 - Including all associated entities will lead to "god object" which is *anti-pattern*.
-I recommend using [this library](https://github.com/VahidN/EFCoreSecondLevelCacheInterceptor) as L2 cache
+However, you can use `LightWeight` session to not include all dependent properties.